-There are no fees, charges, or costs for any service we provide for the homeowner, as long as they have a Sagen insured mortgage.
-In rare cases, if the assistance isn't enough to save the home in question, owners can get help selling the property, keeping the most money possible in their pocket.
+There are no fees, charges, or costs for any service we provide for the homeowner, as long as they have a Sagen insured mortgage that qualifies for this program.
+In rare cases, if the assistance isn't enough to save the home in question, owners can get help selling the property, to do so in the most efficient way possible.

-Fortunately, in most instances, the team is able to provide enough assistance to get homeowners back on their feet.
+The team is here to try to help get homeowners back on their feet.

-Since 1995, Sagen's Homeowner Assistance Program has helped 56,000 families stay in their homes.
+Since 1995, Sagen's Homeowner Assistance Program has helped thousands of families stay in their homes